-

 4:00 pm or later: Arrival and Check-in at Hotel.

-A private hotel room will be reserved for each attendee by the workshop.
-Hotel venue TBD, near workshop venue.
+A private hotel room is reserved for each attendee by the workshop.

-Location: Auburn University CADC Research Park.
+Location: Presentations at Auburn University CADC Research Park.
 540 Devall Drive, 4th floor, Auburn, AL

 9:00 am: Session 1 (2hrs) Essentials of Mass Timber Architecture in Education & Practice, Tom S. Chung

-History, key concepts-sustainability, prefabrication/construction, biophilia, key precedents and architectural strategies, possibilities for academic design explorations and professional practice applications
+Key concepts: Sustainability, prefabrication/construction, and biophilia.
+Architectural strategies / possibilities for academic design explorations and professional practice applications.

 Basics of wood structural properties and engineering in building applications.